 cuts across the south-western portion of Kentucky, from Paducah to Scottsville.

 This is one of the most amazing natural sights and is worth seeing at least once in a lifetime.
 It goes against all of our experience to seem like night in the middle of the day.
 The Sun’s corona, normally too faint to see next to the brightness of the surface of the Sun, shines as a ring of light around the edge of the Moon.
 The sky becomes so dark that the stars and planets are visible, for most people this may be the only time they ever see Mercury.
 Birds stop chirping because they think it is time to roost, automatic streetlights turn on, and the air gets distinctly cooler.
+Read more about what to expect during the eclipse.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,